Skip to content

 <p class="text-neutral-500 text-sm mb-6">

-The COVID shock of 2020 is simulated as a sustained period of low activity
+The COVID shock of 2020 is visible as a sustained period of low activity.

 All three years share the same colour scale for direct comparison.